 This cairn is a collapsed passage tomb and is often referred to as Fairy Castle.
 It sits at the highest point of ‘The Dublin Mountains’ at an altitude of 1,740 feet beside a trig point on Two Rock Mountain.
 The mountain takes its name from the two granite tors that lie to the south-east of the summit.
 It dates to the Bronze Age between c.2000BC-2500BC and is the easternmost in a series of such tombs that stretch across the Wicklow Mountains.
-The tomb was once known by locals as ‘The Cave’ but it has since collapsed however the belief that fairies still live within the mound still exist.
-There are extensive views taking in 6 counties (Wicklow, Dublin, Louth, Meath, Kildare and Down), and 3 countries (Ireland, Northern Ireland and Wales).
+The tomb was once known by locals as ‘The Cave’ but it has since collapsed however the belief that fairies still live within the mound still exists.
+There are extensive views taking in 6 counties (Wicklow, Dublin, Louth, Meath, Kildare, and Down), and 3 countries (Ireland, Northern Ireland, and Wales).
 The structure is 82 feet in circumference and the mound is 7 feet high made up of granite and quartz blocks.
 There is no evidence that the tomb has ever been opened but archaeologists believe that the interior contains a small burial chamber…who knows what’s in there?